Rodgers Creek, Areas 5 and 6

 The rezoning application is proposing the following changes:

-- Increased building heights in Areas 5 and 6: An increase in maximum building height from 12 storeys to 16 and 14 storeys in specific locations in Areas 5 and 6 is proposed and allows for construction of narrower buildings.
+- Increased building heights in Areas 5 and 6: An increase in maximum building height from 12 storeys to 16 and 14 storeys in specific locations in Areas 5 and 6 is proposed and allows for construction of taller, narrower buildings on a smaller footprint.
 In both Areas 5 and 6, the overall approach of increasing building height toward the west and Cypress Village is maintained as originally envisioned.
-No increase in density is proposed for this change.
+No increase in density/square footage is proposed for this change.

 - Increase in single-family dwelling units in Area 6 from 4 lots to 10 lots: This proposed change would allow for the development of smaller single-family homes.
-No increase in density is proposed for this change.
-An Official Community Plan (OCP) amendment is proposed to permit this change to increase the maximum number of single-family dwelling permitted.
+No increase in density/square footage is proposed for this change.

 - Extension of Uplands Way to connect to Cypress Bowl Road: The applicant is proposing to extend Uplands Way to connect back to Cypress Bowl Road in order to expand transportation options in the neighbourhood including improving the opportunity for future transit service.